Fruit used to be the red-headed stepchild of beer ingredients.

 could beer a sports drink.
 Seriously – you could pour it into a water bottle and drink it in between sets during beach volleyball.

 The key ingredient is, big surprise, apples.
-It's not cider like though.
-No, the apples aren't as
+It’s not like homemade cider though.
+No, the apples aren’t as

 prominent and the body is much lighter.
 These are my favorite type of apples too.
 Granny Smith.